Customable1011/jaibatsume-archives/content/The Jaibatsume Family/본가육신 Bonga Yuksin.md

 * [[Ena Jaibatsume]]
 * [[Jade Jaibatsume]]

-Whilst they are considered the main six children of the house, Den Celestiasume was also fostered by [[Yumi Jaibatsume]] and cared for as though they were one of the main six
+Whilst they are considered the main six children of the house, [[Den Celestiasume]] was also fostered by [[Yumi Jaibatsume]] and cared for as though they were one of the main six.